Most residents and visitors welcome the chance to glimpse

-Compost Piles: if you
+Compost Piles: if

 you must have a compost pile, enclose it with electric fencing.

-Never put meat, fish, melon rinds and other pungent scraps in
+Never put meat, fish, melon rinds and other pungent scraps

 to promote decomposition and reduce odor.

 Clean grills regularly

 Store grills in the basement

 or other secure location when not in use.